design-automation/gs-json/README.md

 * a set of connected edges (implicit) forming a closed loop, each of which has
 * a sequence of vertices (implicit).

-### Shared Components
+### Shared Points and Vertices
-Entities can share points.
+Vertices can share points.
 For example, a box can be created that has 8 points and 24 vertices (6 faces x 4 vertices).
 Each point is therefore referenced by three vertices.

 Edges that belong to the same wire or face share vertices.
 For example, an open wire with two edges will share have three vertices.
 The middle vertex will be shared by two edges.

 Hhigher level components cannot be shared.
 For example, an edge cannot be part of two faces.
 Thus, if two faces have edges touching, then the points can be shared, but there will still be seperate EDGES, each with its own vertices.

 ## Geomety
-The geometric entities together with their type identifiers are as follows:
+The geometric objects together with their type identifiers are as follows:
-* 0D VERTEX entities:
+* 0D VERTEX objects:
   * 0 - Acorn //not implemented
   * 1 - Ray //not implemented
   * 2 - Plane //not implemented
-* 1D WIRE entities:
+* 1D WIRE objects:
   * 100 - Polyline
   * 120 - NURBS curve //not implemented
   * 121 - Bezier curve //not implemented
-* 2D SHELL entities:
+* 2D SHELL objects:
   * 200 - Polymesh
   * 220 - NURBS Surface //not implemented
   * 221 - Bezier Surface //not implemented

-More geometric entities may be added in the future.
+More geometric objects may be added in the future.

-Other higher level entities (such as solids) can be created using *collections*.
+Other higher level objects (such as solids) can be created using *collections*.
 See below for more details.

-### Implicit Components
+### Implicit Topology
-In order to ensure that the file format is efficient and compact, components are not explicitly represented.
+In order to ensure that the file format is efficient and compact, topological components are not explicitly represented.
 They nevertheless still exist implicitly.
 For example, a polygonal mesh has implicit faces, wires, edges, and vertices.

 ## Semantics
 Semantic information can be added to the model in two ways:

-1. by specifying *attributes* linked to topological components, and/or
+1. by specifying *attributes* linked to the topological components inside obejcts, and/or
-1. by specifying *properties* linked to nested collections of geometric entities.
+1. by specifying *properties* linked to nested groups of geometric objects.

 These two approaches to adding semantics to a model are based on existing approaches in specific domains.
 Attributes are similar to the way sematics are specified in existing geospatial file formats such as geojson.
-However, in gs-JSON, the concept of attributes has been further generalised, allowing them to be added to topological components that are implicit within the geometry.
+However, in gs-JSON, the concept of attributes has been further generalised, allowing them to be added to topological components that are implicit within geometric objects.
 Properties are similar to the way semantics are specified in existing product modelling file formats such as the various STEP formats.
-Geometric entities can be groups into collections, and possible organised into part-whole hierarchies, with properties being specified for each level of the hierarchy.
+Geometric objects can be groups into collections, and possible organised into part-whole hierarchies, with properties being specified for each level of the hierarchy.
 However, gs-JSON does not specify any domain-specific semantics.

 # JSON Encoding of Geometry
-Within a gs-JSON file, the all geometry is defined in a single *entities* array containing three sub-arrays, as follows:
+Within a gs-JSON file, the all geometry is defined in a single *geometry* array, where each element in the array specified a geometric object, as follows:
 ```javascript
 "geometry": [
 	[...],